 The managers may use the following methods to Rightsize the organization:

 It depicts the relationship between certain variables.
 The organizations perform ratio analysis to ascertain the utilization of their resources.
 Based on these ratios, they plan the restructuring if required.
 Some of the ratios one may use for this purpose are:

 - Cost Per Hire Ratio, etc.

-Activity Analysis: Analyzing the effectiveness and efficiency to perform the job assigned to personnel is known as activity analysis.
-The organizations may conduct a survey based on the following determinants:
+It analyses the personnel’s efficiency and effectiveness in performing the job assigned.
+For this purpose, organizations may conduct a survey based on the following determinants:

 - Mental Activity, etc.

 Organizations can follow some steps for performing rightsizing, which are as follows:

 At first, firms conduct an in-depth analysis of their current organizational structure.
 After that, they try to find out whether their resources are correctly occupied or not.

 The management should make the announcement as soon as possible.
 So, the employees get prepared and remain cooperative during the entire process.

 The organization should provide a valid reason to its employees for adopting Rightsizing.